-The AddContactRelation method returns the committed object with the unique ID property set.
+The ${\tt AddContactRelation}$ method returns the committed object with the unique ${\tt ID}$ property set.

-2.14.4 ContactRelationCollections and Perspectives.
+2.12.4.
+ContactRelationCollections and Perspectives.

 To get a ContactRelationCollection we call the GetContactRelations method in the ContactContainer supplying the ContactType we are interested in.
 Since a contact relation request can be either directed towards the current user or a request from the current user towards another user, we need to introduce the enum Perspective.
-Perspective values can be either Perspective.
-ToMe or Perspective.
-FromMe.
+Perspective values can be either Perspective.ToMe or Perspective.FromMe.
 The following samples show the use of perspectives.

 First import the necessary namespaces that will be used to manage contacts and users.
-The namespaces StarCommunity.Modules.Contact, StarCommunity.Core and StarCommunity.Core.Modules.Security are described by clicking on their names.
+The namespaceStarCommunity.Modules.Contact, StarCommunity.Core and StarCommunity.Core.Modules.Security described by clicking on their names.
 Make sure you add the assemblies as a reference, mentioned in Setting up Visual Studio.